-- The CSEES director, Dr. Yana Hashamova, is the advisor on record of all first-year students and advises students on various fields and faculty research interests so that they take full advantage of the interdisciplinary program.
-In consultation with the director and based on their field of interest, students then select their faculty advisor with whom they will work on their exam or thesis by the end of their second semester in the program
+- The CSEES director, Dr. Angela Brintlinger, is the advisor on record of all first-year students and advises students on various fields and faculty research interests so that they take full advantage of the interdisciplinary program.
+In consultation with the director and based on their field of interest, students then select their faculty advisor with whom they will work on their exam or thesis by the end of their second semester in the program; and

-A full list of approved faculty advisors, with whom are students can work, can be found on the MA Student Resources page.
-If a student would like to work with a faculty member not included on the list, they should contact the director of CSEES, Dr. Yana Hashamova, at email@example.com and the office coordinator, Maryann Walther-Keisel, at firstname.lastname@example.org to see if this possible.
+A full list of approved faculty advisors, with whom our students can work, can be found on the MA Student Resources page.
+If a student would like to work with a faculty member not included on the list, they should contact the director of CSEES, Dr. Angela Brintlinger, at email@example.com, and the office coordinator, Maryann Walther-Keisel, at firstname.lastname@example.org to see if this possible.

 Every semester, students should consult the program advisor to get approval that semester's course of study.
 By the end of the second semester of study, students should have selected their faculty advisor and determined if they will be completing an MA exam or thesis.

 The CSEES program does not have its own faculty.
 Instead, it draws faculty from various departments and colleges who together form the Eastern European/Eurasian area studies cohort at The Ohio State University (OSU).
 See the faculty associated with CSEES, and their specializations and regions of expertise, on our directory page.

 One of the strengths of the CSEES MA program is the number and variety of Eastern European/Eurasian area studies courses offered at OSU, over 300 in total.
 Each semester CSEES publishes its own course list that displays graduate courses in which CSEES MA students can enroll.
 If a student wishes to take a course that is not listed, he/she must get written approval from the program advisor.

 The following course levels are applicable to the CSEES MA: